-This blog post contains affiliate links which are of no cost to the reader.
-If you make a purchase through the provided links this blog will receive a small commission to help with the financial costs of maintaining the site.
+This Best 8th Grade Books blog post contains affiliate links which are of no cost to the reader.
+If you make a purchase through the provided links, this blog will receive a small commission to help with the financial costs of maintaining the site.

 The Outsiders by S.E.
 Hinton (Historical/Realistic Fiction)